 Accommodation Costs in Amsterdam

 Is Amsterdam expensive for accommodation?
-Hotel prices in Amsterdam are notably high, especially in the central canal ring:
+Hotel prices in Amsterdam are notably high, especially in the central canal ring.
+In 2026, the VAT on overnight stays has increased from 9% to 21%, and the tourist tax has reached 12.5%, making it one of the highest in the world.

 Food and Drink Costs in Amsterdam